dgoldman0/SAM/NOTES.md

 - Block User (allows the system to block non-admin users for privacy)
 - Unblock User

+## Keycodes

+\>\< indicates start of new "native" thought.
+\<\> indicates inter-layer ("foreign") communication between conscious and subconscious.
+|| is used to indicate a voiced response coming from the user layer.
+// is used to indicate a voiced response coming from the conscious layer.

 # Parameter Tweaking

 There's still a lot of testing to do to figure out which parameters seem to work the best.
 However, it might be useful to have dynamic parameters.
 Indeed, doing so can help produce various mental states, including deep focus, creative, etc.